mmp/pbrt-v2/README_BUILDING.txt

 On Linux/Mac/other Unix platforms, pbrt can be compiled with the provided Makefile.
 Under Windows, use the provided MSVC solution file.
+You may also need to install Cygwin with the flex and bison packages.

 A small number of parameters may need to be set in the Makefile.
 If your system has OpenEXR installed (this is recommended), PBRT_HAS_OPENEXR should be set in the DEFS line and the paths to the OpenEXR headers and libraries in the EXRINCLUDE and EXRLIBDIR lines should be updated if needed.

-The default build assumes you're compiling on a 64-bit system.
-If this is not the case, update the assignment of PBRT_POINTER_SIZE in the DEFS line to have a value of 4, and remove the definition of PBRT_HAS_64_BIT_ATOMICS.
+The default build assumes you're compiling on a 32-bit system.
+If this is not the case, comment the 32-bit section in the Makefile and uncomment the 64-bit section.
+For a more optimized build, you may wish to add -DNDEBUG to the DEFS in the Makefile; this will disable the assertions.
+However, it's helpful to have these enabled at this point in the system's development.

 Under OSX version 10.6, you may want pbrt to use Grand Central Dispatch for managing the parallel rendering tasks.
 Add a definition of